FMSoftCN/hybridos/README.md

 * At least one firmware engineer who writes programs in C/C++ for the IoT device, which generally runs a RTOS or Linux.
-* At least one server engineer who writes programs in PHP/Python for the cloud services.
+* At least one server engineer who writes programs in Java/PHP/Python for the cloud services.
-* At least one front-end engineer who writes programs in JavaScript/CSS/HTML5 for webpages.
+* At least one front-end engineer who writes webpages in JavaScript/CSS/HTML5 for webpages.
-* At least two client-end engineers who write programs in Java, Objective C, or Swift for smart phones, which run Android or iOS.
+* At least two client-end engineers who write apps in Java, Objective C, or Swift for smart phones, which run Android or iOS.

-In addition, for some devices which is used for business, we need one or two engineers to write desktop apps in C/C++ for Linux, Windows or macOS.
+In addition, for some devices which are used for business, we need one or two engineers to write desktop apps in C/C++ for Windows, macOS, or Linux.

-Obviously, the development cost of an IoT device is very higher than a tranditional embedded device.
-We need a new operating system to simplify the software and protocol stack of IoT, and reduce the development cost of the IoT devices and services.
+Obviously, the development cost of an IoT device is much higher than a tranditional embedded device.
+We need a new operating system to simplify the software and protocol stack of IoT applications, and reduce the development cost.

-Not only that, the popular cloud computing services we can get from AWS, Ali, or Huawei are not dedicated for IoT applications.
+Not only that, the popular cloud computing services we can get from AWS, AliYun, or Huawei are not dedicated for IoT applications.
 We have to develop some cloud services by ourselves to implement some features for our IoT devices.
 Moreover, the security of an IoT service is being seriously challenged.